Eduard-gan/novk/README.md

 Rebel anti-VK project

 # Deployment:
+ - ### FIXME: Learn to bulid images (or even autobuilds) and publish it on dockerhub.
+In deploy well only need to pull em, not build because building on production server takes 40 min....
  - Put your deploying user's public key to root's authorized keys on deployment target computer.
  - Install Docker on it: https://docs.docker.com/install/linux/docker-ce/debian/
  - And docker-compose as well: